Wallace Fard Muhammad: Early life

 In the 1950s, the FBI publicly claimed that prior to his time in Detroit, Fard had been known as Wallace Ford, a California restaurateur.
-As the FBI actively attempted to discredit and undermine the Nation of Islam, this identification has been met with suspicion.

-Fard's origins are uncertain; according to scholars, Fard variously identified as white, black, Spanish, Arab, Afghan, and on one occasion, Jewish.
-Canadian scholar John Andrew Morrow describes Fard as a "racial and ethnic chameleon", noting,Fard lived in one of the most vicious, racist societies in the world: America.
-The conditions in which black people and indigenous people lived here were horrific.
-Segregation was severe.
-Bigotry abounded.
-White supremacy permeated everything.
-Lynchings were a daily occurrence; there were columns in the newspaper titled 'Today's Lynchings'. ...
-Fard witnessed unspeakable horrors committed by genuine devils. ...
-Why would Master Fard pass for white; who wouldn't?
+Fard's origins are uncertain.
+He variously claimed to have been born in Afghanistan and Spain.
+The Nation of Islam traditionally taught that he was an Arab from Mecca, while the FBI later identified him as Wallace Dodd Ford, a man allegedly born in New Zealand.
+Other theories proposed by scholars include South Asian, African American, and several other ethnic origins.

 Scholars like A. K. Arian believed that Fard immigrated to the United States on a vessel called the SS Tremont that arrived in Port Townsend in 1904, where he was named "Khanialam Khan".
-Khanialam's younger brother, Sher Khan, later applied for American citizenship listing his birthplace as Balochistan, a region part of Pakistan since the Partition of India.
-Khanialm Khan or Alam Khan was a tamale vendor in Oregon and Fard was known to be a tamale vendor in Oregon.
+Khanialam's younger brother, Sher Khan, was thought to have later applied for American citizenship listing his birthplace as Balochistan, a region part of Pakistan since the Partition of India.
+Khanialam Khan or Alam Khan, like Fard, had been a tamale vendor in Oregon.
 However, in 2025, new research by Kevin Morris and Anton Batey shows that the immigrant Alam Khan or Khanialam Khan was not Fard, as he later took the name Khan Alley and died on November 19, 1958, in Lodi, California.
 Batey and Morris uncovered a manifest revealing that someone named "Wallie Dad Khan" travelled from Hong Kong to San Francisco in 1907 on the SS Coptic.
-Wallie Dad Khan was associated with tamale vendors and Fard was known to have later used the name "Wali Dadd."
+Wallie Dad Khan was associated with tamale vendors and Fard was known to have later used the name "Wali Dadd".
+They also showed that the Sher Khan who was Khanialam's brother was not the same person as the man who applied for citizenship.

 On his World War I draft card, Fard identified as a citizen of Afghanistan, born in Shinka.
 Many scholars argue that Fard may have been from the Indian subcontinent.
 Fard reportedly spent time at the Ahmadiyya Mosque (a movement prominent in Pakistan), used translations of the Quran from South Asian Muslims, and bestowed South Asian Muslim names on followers.
 Fard's teaching of the Tribe of Shabazz may have been tied to Pakistan's Shrine of Lal Shahbaz Qalandar.

 In 1924, when he married a woman of Spanish ancestry, Carmen Treviño, Fard claimed he had been born in Madrid, Spain.
 Less popular theories of origin suggest he may have been Syrian, Moroccan, Bosnian, Albanian, African-American, or Jewish.
 Fard was traditionally held by the Nation of Islam to be an Arab from Mecca.